deionog/capstone-project/README.md

-# angular-seed — the seed for AngularJS apps
+# Visually Comparing US Cities to Enhance the Decision-Making Process for Relocating

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This project is built on an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This made it possible to quickly bootstrap this angular webapp project and dev environment.

-The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
-Just clone the repo (or download the zip/tarball), start up our (or yours) webserver and you are ready to develop and test your application.
+The app contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
-You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).

-_Note: While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend hosting the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
-The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`._

-## How to use angular-seed

-Clone the angular-seed repository and start hacking...
+## Project Goals

+The main purpose of this project is the development of a web application that would allow its users to compare different cities across the US.
+Users can see visual representations including charts and map overlays to represent different characteristics of cities as they relate to each other based on the factors they find important to them.
+This visual representation would help users to gain knowledge of different cities and ultimately aid them in their decision to relocate.

 ### Running the app during development